Horseland (TV series): Jasmin and Amber

 Jasmin and Amber are two of Molly's close friends from the city.
 Both of the girls are confident, loud, and playful, and enjoy having a good time all the time.
 Neither of them go to Horseland, but do express an interest in horseback riding.
 Despite frequently teasing Molly, the two are genuinely supportive of her interests.
 Amber is African-American, and has dark brown eyes and long wavy hair.
-Jasmine is of an Asian ethnicity, and has light hazel eyes and black hair.
+Jasmine is of an Asian ethnicity and has light hazel eyes and black hair.

 Linnea, Alexia and Windy

 Linnea is a princess that visits Horseland in disguise, pretending to be the princess' assistant, while Alexia, her maid, pretends to be the princess.
 Both have light blonde hair, blue eyes, and favor the color light pink, although Alexia is much shorter than her companion.
-Throughout the episode, Linnea becomes close friends with Sarah.
+Linnea becomes close friends with Sarah.

 Linnea's horse is Windy, a mare who looks like Talia's Kisses and wears an ornate bridle.
 She also has a volumous wavy mane and tail.
-She doesn't understand English and only speaks Icelandic, and fails to respond to any of the other horses' attempts to speak to her, causing them to think she was rude.
+She does not understand English and only speaks Icelandic, and fails to respond to any of the other horses' attempts to speak to her, causing them to think she was rude.